 Loading a model

-The simplest way to use HiGHS to solve a model is to load a model
+The simplest way to use HiGHS to solve a model is to load a it from

-formats are recognised from the filename extension.
-HiGHS can read
+are recognised from the filename extension.
+HiGHS can read plain text

-plain text MPS files and LP, but not compressed files.
-Alternatively,
+MPS files and LP, but not compressed files.
+Alternatively, in C++,

 instance of the